Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement.md

 - [OIDC Okta](usermanagement-example-oidc-okta.md)

 ### Deliverables
-SIG will setup SSO for you.
-You will have your own customer-specific URL Sigrid. https://customername.sigrid-says.com
+SIG will set up Single Sign-On (SSO) for you, providing you with a unique, customer-specific URL for Sigrid. https://customername.sigrid-says.com

 # Authorization in Sigrid